syssam/wp-calypso/docs/accessibility.md

 ### Web Developers

+* [aXe](https://www.deque.com/products/axe/): A browser add-on for evaluating the accessibility of web pages within the developer console.
-* [Wave](http://wave.webaim.org/): A web tool and Firefox add-on for evaluating the accessibility of web pages.
+* [Wave](http://wave.webaim.org/): A web tool and browser add-on for evaluating the accessibility of web pages.
 * [NVDA](http://www.nvda-project.org/): A screenreader for Windows (open source).
 * [JAWS](http://www.freedomscientific.com/products/fs/jaws-product-page.asp): The most popular screenreader.
-Available for Windows and cost money.
+Available for Windows; costs money.
 * [VoiceOver](http://www.apple.com/accessibility/voiceover/): Built-in screenreader for Mac.
-* [VoiceOver for iOS](http://www.apple.com/accessibility/iphone/vision.html): Built-in screenreader for Mac.
+* [VoiceOver for iOS](http://www.apple.com/accessibility/iphone/vision.html): Built-in screenreader for iOS.
 * [Chrome Vox](http://www.chromevox.com/): A screenreader for ChromeOS.
 * [WCAG 2.0 Cheat Sheet](http://www.w3.org/2009/cheatsheet/#wcag2) A simplified look at WCAG 2.0.
 * [WCAG 2.0 Mind Map](http://stamfordinteractive.com.au/wp-content/uploads/2013/03/WCAG20Map.pdf): A clickable mind-map that helps put the web accessibility guidelines into perspective.
 This WCAG 2.0-on-a-single-page reference is an alternative way to view the guidelines.
 * [An Alt Text Decision Tree](http://dev.w3.org/html5/alt-techniques/developer.html#tree): A decision tree for deciding when and how to implement alt text in your work on the web.
-This is a work in progress by the editors of the HTML5 spec, but its extremely useful in its current form.
+This is a work in progress by the editors of the HTML5 spec, but it's extremely useful in its current form.

 ## Utilities in Calypso

-As we work to make calypso more accessible, we'll probably add more things here.
+As we work to make Calypso more accessible, we'll probably add more things here.

 * [accessible-focus](client/lib/accessible-focus/README.md): A small module which is run at client startup and adds an `accessible-focus` class to the document's html element when keyboard navigation is detected, so that obvious focus styles can be added without being distracting for non-keyboard users.